nkarasiak/MuseoToolBox/docs/source/README.rst

 **Museo ToolBox** is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
 It is now easy to extract raster values from vector polygons and to do some spatial/unspatial cross-validation for scikit-learn from raster.

-One of the most meaningful contribution is, in my humble opinion, the `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html>`_.
+One of the most meaningful contribution is, in my humble opinion, the `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html>`_ class.

 Using and citing the toolbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^